alexboffey/alexboffey/posts/work/sojourn/index.md

 You can view the source code [here](https://github.com/alexboffey/sojourn "Sojourn source code").

 ## Google Maps API Integration.
-To develop Sojourn, it required heavy API integration using Google Maps, Google Places and HTML Geolocation.
+The app makes use of the Google Maps, Google Places and HTML Geolocation APIs to provide data to a JavaScript front end.

-Using these API's together allowed Sojourn to:
+Using these APIs allowed Sojourn to:

 - Find and watch a users geolocation.
 - Display and update that geolocation on a map marker.